evadnoob/rustoleum/README.md

 * agents run in docker containers, as well as the leader

-* leader and agent are just modules, an agent can become the leader when the leader is lost(paxos)
+* leader and agent are just modules, an agent can become the leader when the leader is lost(paxos, raft?)

-* be better than Jenkins at everything.
+* be better than Jenkins(and buildbot, etc.) at everything.

 * be a little like quartz, only better at everything also.

+* run in Docker ( or not ).

 # Features

-* master/slave model
+* masterless.
+All agents are capabable of being a leader.

 * templates for builds deploys based on common scenarios sbt, maven, cargo, npm etc.

+* event oriented - use an event bus to communicate build events, failures, starts, re-starts, custom messages, lifecycle events.

 * prioritize mvn, npm, etc. as first couple of builders

+* Chat
-* notify committer direclty based on preference of their build failures through chat, allow interaction with build job through chat.
+** notify committer direclty based on preference of their build failures through chat ** allow interaction with build job through chat.

-* labels on "nodes", jobs can provide labels and nodes that expose those labels can be used to perform tasks that match labels.
+* labels on "agents", jobs can provide labels and agents consume jobs by matching labels labels.

 * interactive build repl with colorized display